imme5150/rails_atomic_increment/README.md

 NOTE: This is designed for counters that are being updated a lot, so to decrease the DB load, the updated_at column is NOT updated when the counter get incremented.
 If this is an option you'd like, drop me a line and I can quickly add it for you.

-This is my first gem, so please give me feedback and let me know if you run into any bugs.
-It's only been tested on Rails 2.3.8, but it should work on Rails 3.0 and 3.1
+It's has been tested on Rails 2.3.8 through 3.2.
+Recently updated for Rails 6

 released under the [MIT license](http://www.opensource.org/licenses/mit-license.php) by Josh Shupack